slyfox1186/ffmpeg-build-script/README.md

 The complete version output for each program is retained in the build log.

-On a color terminal, elapsed times are green and package versions are bold yellow.
-RUN lines use cyan for executables and paths, magenta for option names, and yellow for values.
-Highlighting preserves the exact shell-quoted command.
-Redirected output, dumb terminals, and a nonempty `NO_COLOR` setting stay plain;
-the saved build log never receives these presentation codes.
+The logging palette uses bright white message text on dark terminals, neutral gray timestamps, blue progress and information labels, green success labels, amber warnings, and rose-red errors.
+Package names use bold white text in step headings and package versions share one yellow accent; section headings use compact blue rules.
+Commands and arguments use one uniform white foreground without syntax highlighting.
+Redirected output, dumb terminals, and a nonempty `NO_COLOR` setting stay plain; the saved build log never receives these presentation codes.
+Shell quoting is preserved exactly.

 Useful manual checks: